 Australians come together for sport no matter who they are or where they’re from.
 That’s why it’s important to keep sport as inclusive as possible.
 While there is a need for specialised sports facilities for para-athletes, community sporting groups and clubs need to adapt to providing sporting activities for everyone.

 Introducing young people to sport and keeping them involved can have long term positive effects.
 However, young people with disability are involved to a lesser extent.
 While there are some specialised programs for children and young people, this may not be the way of the future.

 Susanna Geidne and Kajsa Jerlinder tackle this issue in the Sport Science Review journal.
 After a systematic search of peer-reviewed articles, they conclude,

 “We must go from adapting physical activity for disabled persons to adapting physical activity for all people, because the diversity of people’s reasons for doing sports, their differing backgrounds and their uniqueness all demand it.
 Such an approach will result in more people doing sports for longer in life, which will benefit everyone, both individually and at the societal level.”

-Sport and Recreation Victoria are doing great work on inclusion and have produced a useful handbook.
+Sport and Recreation Victoria are doing great work on inclusion and have produced a useful handbook, Design for Everyone Guide.